shivaavula31/attendence/README.md

 - step2:boot the esp32 cam module and start the live stream for the attendance capture.

 ## results
-- the attandance is monitored in the
+- the attandance is monitored in the csv file